JoaoHenriqueProg/dialogue_maker/README.md

 A program to create dialogue trees and paths, in a style similar to unreal's blueprint, godot's (old) visual programming and blender's node system.

+There are some problems when exporting the project to WASM, hopefully in the future it'll be possible to try it out online!

 ## How to use:

 Right click anywhere in the canvas to open context menu and add a new card.
 Edit them and have fun!